CNC WIRE BENDING SERVICES

 Marshall’s automated CNC programmable bending system incorporates 2- and 3-dimensional precision bending for small-diameter, pre-machined wire and tubing.
-This advanced bending solution offers our medical customers superior cost savings, improved production turn-around and consistent quality—driving efficiency and success for their production goals.
+This advanced bending solution offers our medical customers; cost savings, improved production turn-around and consistent quality.

 We specialize in two specific forms of CNC bending at Marshall Manufacturing:

-Conversely, rotary draw bending draws the product around a second mandrel to achieve the desired part dimensions.
+Freeform bending pushes the product through two or more rollers, which put pressure on the sides of the part to create the desired curves.
+These rollers can be used to create a variety of complex 3D shapes as well, including helixes and curls.
+Rotary draw bending pulls the product around a second mandrel to achieve the desired bend.
 When required, these two forms of bending can be used together to process a single part.
 Explore the video above for specifics on how CNC bending machines operate at Marshall—and how our unique process delivers greater value and production efficiency for our medical customers.

 As a manufacturing partner based in Minneapolis, MN, Marshall provides CNC wire and tube bending services for medical customers across the country and around the world.
-Our capabilities provide the highest quality precision medical components and surgical instruments on the market—while minimizing lead times and costs for our world-class customers.
+Marshall provides high quality precision medical components and surgical instruments to the medical market.
+Consider Marshall for all of your medical device manufacturing needs.